MicroB3-IS/masame/00_README.txt

 =======================================================================
 =
-= Ecological Analysis Tools for Microbial Ecology (EATME) =
+= the Multivariate AnalysiS Applications for Microbial Ecology (MASAME) = suite
+=
 =======================================================================

 The apps in this directory will allow you to perform a set of statistical analysis and screens typically suited to ecological data sets.

 If you have queries, wish to report errors, or have enhancement requests, contact pbuttigi@mpi-bremen.de